mayunlei/aliyun-log-grafana-datasource-plugin/README.md

 ## Install

-clone this project into grafana plugin directory , then restart grafana
+Clone this project into grafana plugin directory , then restart grafana.

-in mac the plugin directory is /usr/local/var/lib/grafana/plugins
+In mac the plugin directory is /usr/local/var/lib/grafana/plugins.

-after install the plugin ,restart grafana
+After install the plugin ,restart grafana

 ```
 brew services start grafana